-Enrichment activities run alongside the THRIVE programme and academic curriculum to facilitate students' holistic development and involvement in the Collegiate community.
+Enrichment activities run alongside the academic curriculum and THRIVE Pastoral Programme to facilitate students' holistic development and involvement in the Collegiate community.
 The activities on offer change twice per academic year, and students can select how many pursuits they wish to commit to each term.

-It is in your best interest to get involved with a wide variety of clubs during their time at Queen Ethelburga’s.
+We recommend that students get involved in a wide variety of enrichment activities during their time at Queen Ethelburga's.

 Scroll through the images to find more benefits of enrichment activities.